openshift/federation-dev/federated-mongodb/README.md

 chmod +x ~/bin/cfssljson
 ~~~

-Create the following files to be used for certificate signing
+Create the following files to be used for certificate signing.
+The `ca-csr.json` and `mongodb-csr.json` should reflect values that may be relevant to the organization or OpenShift clusters.
 **ca-config.json**
 ```json
 {